4UN6HTET/laravelonaws/README.md

 ## Security Group for Database
 Edit Inbound Rules
 MySQL Aurora 3306   custom = VPC IP

+## Aurora Mysql RDS
+1.For Engine options, Choose Amazon Aurora
+2.Choose Amazon Aurora with MySQL compatibility 3.Choose Dev/Test (Choose Production, For high availability, fast and consistent performance) 4.Provide a name for DB Cluster
+5.Master username and Password
+6.For Publicly accessible, Choose No, because I don’t want to expose the databases to the public network.
+7.securtiy group for auroradb

 #Connect Web Server and  Aurora DB